bioinfo-core-BGU/NeatSeq-Flow_Workflows/DeSeq_Workflow/Tutorial.md

       - Leaving this field empty will set the output directory to the current working directory.
    6. Click on the "Generate scripts" button.
       - If an error occurs try again.
-      - It the error re-occurs see the terminal for more info.
+      - If the error re-occurs see the terminal for more info.
    7. Click on the "Run scripts" button.
    8. Click on the "Run Monitor" button.